By: Louis de Bernieres

 A brief overview of this book:

-As mentioned above, this novel was mostly set in a small town in Western Anatolia called Eskibahce, at the end of the Ottoman Empire.
-It follows the lives of the Eskibahce villagers from the beginning of the 1900’s through small wars, the Great War, then the War of Independence and the Great Population Exchange.
+As mentioned above, this novel was mostly set in a small town in Western Anatolia called Eskibahce, near the end of the Ottoman Empire.
+It follows the lives of the Eskibahce villagers from the beginning of the 1900’s through to the Great War, then the War of Independence and the Great Population Exchange.
 The story begins showing how harmoniously everyone in the village lived with each other regardless of religion and cultural background.
 You are introduced to many different characters at the beginning, and you follow each of these characters as they weave through major historical events.
 Louis de Bernieres creates incredibly interesting characters that are intriguing from the moment they are introduced.
 Each character tells their story in their own chapters, including the real historical figure Mustafa Kemal Ataturk.
 You see how the changes made by leading men in the world affect this little towns’ inhabitants.
 You gain an understanding of how the repercussions of people’s actions seem to affect the most vulnerable in society.

-“…but in my opinion, as I have also said, everything that happened was made to do so by the great world.” (p 537)
+“…but in my opinion, as I have also said, everything that happened was made to do so by the great world.”

 About halfway through the book, de Bernieres focuses a lot of time discussing many of the Great War details, and I would say this is the only part in the book that I felt needed to be shortened.
 There were too many back-to-back chapters from Mustafa Kemal and one of the book’s main characters, Karatavuk explaining the details of the war from their perspectives.
 I think this part of the book may be difficult for some readers, who may not be as interested in history, to get through.